RommelTJ/docker_and_kubernetes_notes/practical_guide/s10-dockers-and-containers-summary/01_DockersAndContainersSummary.md

   * Option 1: Determine container IP and use that.
 But it might change and it's a lot of manual work.
   * Option 2: Create a Docker Network and add containers to it.
 Containers can use each other's name as request addresses.

+## Docker Compose

+* Repeating long docker build and docker run commands gets annoying, especially when working with multiple containers
+* Docker Compose allows you to pre-define build and run configuration in a .yaml file
+  * `docker-compose up`
+    * Build missing images and start all containers
+  * `docker-compose down`
+    * Stop all started containers